Sombrero-J/virtual-try-on-app/README.md

 4.  **Run the development server:**
     ```
-    npm run dev -- --open
+    npm run dev
     ```
-    This will start the SvelteKit development server, typically accessible at `http://localhost:5173`.
+    This will start the SvelteKit development server, accessible at `http://localhost:5173`.

 ## URL